natsuapo/keplerjis/README.md

 #### Field deleting:
 - After opening the data table of a specific datasource.You can choose to delete any field.
   ![](figs/delete_column.png)

+### Processor functions in processor panel:
+- Though a lot of processors have been implemented already, I decide not to introduce here due to potential bugs.
+- Functions will be introduced later.
+#### generate datasource from text:
+- This function allows you to paste any wkb/wkt/geojson text and visualize them directly in Kepler.
+It is more convenient than downloading and uploading data.

 ## Basemap visualization:
 ### Base map of 国土地理院, OSM and Carto Dark